Learn more about the Center

 Diane A. Garcia-Gonzales

-Diane A. Garcia-Gonzales, PhD, MPH, is an air quality and climate change scientist interested in the intersection between the environment and human health.
+Diane A. Garcia-Gonzales, PhD, MPH, has worked extensively in air quality, geographic information systems, community-based research, exposure assessment, and oil and natural gas research.
 Dr. Garcia-Gonzales’s doctoral work focused on characterizing air quality near oil and natural gas development and storage sites.
-In this research, she measured several air pollutants and characterized the distance decay gradient to identify the potential human health impact zone near upstream oil and natural gas facilities in both rural and urban environments and natural gas storage sites.
-Currently, she is a postdoctoral scholar at UCLA, where her research is focused on quantifying the impacts of climate change on California’s natural working lands to better understand the policies and programs that are likely to yield the highest human health benefits throughout the state.
+For this work she measured several air pollutants and characterized the distance decay gradient to identify the potential human health impact zone near upstream oil and natural gas storage sites.
+She has since broadened this expertise, working closely with the communities near oil and natural gas facilities around Colorado, downtown Los Angeles, and Aliso Canyon.
+At C-Solutions, her research is focused on quantifying the impacts of climate change on California’s natural and working lands to better understand the policies and programs that are likely to yield the highest human health benefits throughout the State.
+She also is the lead on analyzing heat related health outcomes for the UCLA Heat Map.
+Dr. Garcia-Gonzales received her PhD from UC Berkeley in Environmental Health Sciences, her MPH from Loma Linda University in Public Health, and her BA in Psychology from CSU Chico.

 Brian Cole